kschulst/baptize/README.md

 placeholder.

-If a placeholder references a question that is not defined in the `questions` array, the an "input type" question will be constructed automatically based on the name.
+If a placeholder references a question that is not defined in the `questions` array, an "input type" question will be constructed automatically based on the name.

 ### Questions